dennisholt/Energy_Monitor/Notes_Dennis.md

 -    Identify which peramaters to put on dashboard
 -    Find-out and set-up influx database with retention policies and auto query to down-sample to broader view dashboards.
 -   Ben to schedule next Huddle

+2023-02-05  Huddle with Ben
+Moved PacketListnerV6.py to folder Energy_Monitor
+Fixed time structure in json to Influx